edHelper.com

 By Colleen Messina

 1 The seafaring Phoenicians of the twelfth century B.C. had a passion for purple.
 Who would have thought that this purple passion would lead to the world's first true alphabet?
-The Phoenicians, who lived in what is now Syria, were unpolished seamen with no art, literature, or culture of their own.
-However, they bravely sailed farther than any other ancient people to trade in ivory, precious metals, and spices.
-They also marketed their own special purple dye.
-In fact, they had a worldwide monopoly on purple!
+The Phoenicians, who lived in what is now Syria, were a group of seamen and their families.
+They were a confederation of seafarers, not a nation of people bound together by a single culture or system of rule.
+However, they bravely sailed farther than any other ancient people to trade in wood, precious metals, and wine.
+They also sold their own special purple dye.
+In fact, they had a monopoly on purple!

 Paragraphs 4 to 9: